piojanu/Planning-in-Imagination/alphazero/src/README.md

 To see available commands, run: `python run.py --help`.

-To see command-level help, run: `python run.py -c <config_path> COMMAND --help`.
+To see command-level help, run: `python run.py COMMAND --help`.

 Commands are described below, in context of training an AlphaZero model from scratch.

 ## Config
 Parameters used in training and evaluation are stored in JSON config.

-By default, `config.json` will be used.
-To obtain a basic config, copy `config.json.dist` to `config.json` or link it to `run.py` by a `-c PATH` option.
+By default, `config.json.dist` will be used.
+To customize configuration you can provide your own config using option `-c PATH`.
+Default custom config filename is `config.json`.

 If you don't specify some parameter in .json config, then default value from `config.json.dist` is used.

 ### Neural Network
 AlphaZero is based on Monte Carlo Tree Search (MCTS) that uses a neural network for policy (prior probability, pi) and value predictions.

 Neural network is structured like this: